Why is it harvest time in Haiti?

 Most Haitian pastors do not think of themselves as pastors of a single church.
 Rather, they see themselves as being responsible for a particular area and are committed to planting as many churches as necessary to reach that area.

 4. A ready supply of pastors who enjoy high status conferred on them by Haitian society.
 Many Haitian pastors only preach once a week.
-The other services of the week are led by laymen and the preacher or exhorter will be one from a group of laymen that the pastor is training.
+Laymen lead the other services of the week with the preacher or exhorter being one of a group of laymen that the pastor is training.

 The Haitian church places a heavy emphasis on lay participation in all areas of ministry, including preaching and especially in evangelism and church planting.
 A significant number of the Nazarene churches planted each year in Haiti will have been started by laymen who aspire to be pastors.